VogtRyan/Pisces/README.txt

     $ pwgen -n -l 15

-To generate a 16-character hexadecimal password:

-    $ pwgen -h -l 16

 To generate a 24-character password with at least one of each of an uppercase letter, a lowercase letter, a number, and a special character:

     $ pwgen -e -l 24

+To describe the number of bits of security provided by the previous generation
+method:

+    $ pwgen -e -l 24 -d

 See the pwgen.1 man page for more details.